planetscale/docs/content/docs/secure-connection.md

 1. Save the certificate to a document.
 1. Specify the certificate location in your MySQL connection string.

-CNDb databases currently do not support the `VERIFY_IDENTITY` SSL mode.
+PlanetScaleDB databases currently do not support the `VERIFY_IDENTITY` SSL mode.

 ## Step 1.
 Go to the [PlanetScale console](https://console.planetscale.com).